Jack Lang (Australian politician): Later career

 Lang continued to lead the Labor Opposition, although the NSW Branch of the ALP remained separate from the rest of the party.
 The UAP won the elections of 1935 and 1938.
 After this third defeat, the Federal Labor forces began to gain ground in NSW, as many union officials became convinced that Labor would never win again in the state while Lang remained leader.
 Lang was ousted as NSW Opposition Leader in 1939 and was replaced by William McKell, who became Premier in 1941.

 Lang was expelled from NSW Labor by the state executive on 5 March 1943, and started his own parallel Labor Party, called the ALP (Non-Communist), but this time with only minority support in the NSW party and unions.
 Through the 1940s, he railed against the dangers of communism as a 'Cold War warrior'.
 He remained a member of the Legislative Assembly until 1946, resigning to stand for the Division of Reid in the Australian House of Representatives.
 His state seat of Auburn was won by his son Chris at a by-election.
 Jack Lang's victory in Reid was unexpected; he was elected on a minority of the votes thanks to preferences given to him by the Liberal Party.
 In federal parliament, he is often cited as being the most effective of the opposition to the government of his old rival, Prime Minister Ben Chifley, despite voting for the latter's Bank Act in 1947.
-In 1949 he was defeated and never held office again, despite a bid to be elected to the Senate in 1951.
+He contested the seat of Blaxland in the 1949 federal election, but was defeated and never held office again, despite a bid to be elected to the Senate in 1951.